gabeweng/gabeweng.github.io/_posts/2020-07-12-semi-supervised-learning.md

 ![PI Model](/images/ssl-pi-model.png){: .align-center}

 ### b.
 Temporal Ensembling
-This method was also proposed by [Laine et al.](https://arxiv.org/abs/1610.02242) in the same paper as the pi-model.
-This method modifies the π-model by leveraging the Exponential Moving Average(EMA) of predictions.
+This method was also proposed by [Laine et al.](https://arxiv.org/abs/1610.02242 "Temporal Ensembling for Semi-Supervised Learning") in the same paper as the pi-model.
+It modifies the π-model by leveraging the <span style="background-color: #fff3e0;">Exponential Moving Average(EMA)</span> of predictions.

-The key idea is to store the <span style="background-color: #fff3e0;">exponential moving average</span> of past predictions as one view.
-To get another view, we augment the image as usual and a <span style="background-color: #e8f5e9;">model</span> with dropout is used to predict the label.
+The key idea is to use the <span style="background-color: #fff3e0;">exponential moving average</span> of past predictions as one view.
+To get another view, we augment the image as usual and a <span style="background-color: #e8f5e9;">model with dropout</span> is used to predict the label.
 The <span style="background-color: #ede7f6;">square difference</span> of <span style="background-color: #e3f2fd;">current prediction</span> and <span style="background-color: #fff3e0;">EMA prediction</span> is used as a <span style="background-color: #ede7f6;">consistency loss</span>.
 For labeled images, we also calculate the <span style="background-color: #e0f2f1;">cross-entropy loss</span>.
 The final loss is a weighted sum of these two loss terms.
 A weight <span style="background-color: #eeeeee;">w(t)</span> is applied to decide how much the consistency loss contributes in the overall loss.

 ![Temporal Ensembling](/images/ssl-temporal-ensembling.png){: .align-center}

 ### c.
 Mean Teacher
 This method was proposed by [Tarvainen et al.](https://arxiv.org/abs/1703.01780 "Mean teachers are better role models: Weight-averaged consistency targets improve semi-supervised deep learning results").
-The general idea is similar to Temporal Ensembling but it uses Exponential Moving Average(EMA) of the model parameters instead of predictions.
+The general approach is similar to Temporal Ensembling but it uses Exponential Moving Average(EMA) of the model parameters instead of predictions.

 The key idea is to have two models called <span style="background-color: #e8f5e9;">"Student"</span> and <span style="background-color: #ffebee;">"Teacher"</span>.
 The <span style="background-color: #e8f5e9;">student</span> model is a regular model with dropout.
 And the <span style="background-color: #ffebee;">teacher</span> model has the same architecture as the <span style="background-color: #e8f5e9;">student</span> model but its weights are set using an <span style="background-color: #ffebee;">exponential moving average</span> of the weights of <span style="background-color: #e8f5e9;">student</span> model.
 For a labeled or unlabeled image, we create two random augmented versions of the image.
 Then, the <span style="background-color: #e8f5e9;">student</span> model is used to predict <span style="background-color: #e3f2fd;">label distribution</span> for first image.
 And, the <span style="background-color: #ffebee;">teacher</span> model is used to predict the <span style="background-color: #e3f2fd;">label distribution</span> for the second augmented image.
 The <span style="background-color: #ede7f6;">square difference</span> of these two <span style="background-color: #e3f2fd;">predictions</span> is used as a <span style="background-color: #ede7f6;">consistency loss</span>.
 For labeled images, we also calculate the <span style="background-color: #e0f2f1;">cross-entropy loss</span>.
 The final loss is a weighted sum of these two loss terms.
 A weight <span style="background-color: #eeeeee;">w(t)</span> is applied to decide how much the consistency loss contributes in the overall loss.

 ![Mean Teacher](/images/ssl-mean-teacher.png){: .align-center}

 ### d.
 Virtual Adversarial Training
 This method was proposed by [Miyato et al.](https://arxiv.org/abs/1704.03976 "Virtual Adversarial Training: A Regularization Method for Supervised and Semi-Supervised Learning").
-It uses the concept of adversarial examples for consistency regularization.
+It uses the concept of adversarial attack for consistency regularization.

-The key idea is to generate an adversarial transformation of an image that will change the model output.
+The key idea is to generate an adversarial transformation of an image that will change the model prediction.
 To do so, first, an image is taken and an adversarial variant of it is created such that the KL-divergence between the model output for the original image and the adversarial image is maximized.

 Then we proceed as previous methods.
-We take a labeled/unlabeled image and take its adversarial example generated in previous step as the second view.
+We take a labeled/unlabeled image as first view and take its adversarial example generated in previous step as the second view.
 Then, the same <span style="background-color: #e8f5e9;">model</span> is used to predict <span style="background-color: #e3f2fd;">label distributions</span> for both images.
 The <span style="background-color: #ede7f6;">KL-divergence</span> of these two <span style="background-color: #e3f2fd;">predictions</span> is used as a <span style="background-color: #ede7f6;">consistency loss</span>.
 For labeled images, we also calculate the <span style="background-color: #e0f2f1;">cross-entropy loss</span>.
 The final loss is a weighted sum of these two loss terms.
 A weight <span style="background-color: #eeeeee;">$$\alpha$$</span> is applied to decide how much the consistency loss contributes in the overall loss.

 ![Virtual Adversarial Training](/images/ssl-virtual-adversarial-training.png){: .align-center}

 ### e.
 Unsupervised Data Augmentation
-This method was proposed by [Xie et al.](https://arxiv.org/abs/1904.12848 "Unsupervised data augmentation for consistency training").
+This method was proposed by [Xie et al.](https://arxiv.org/abs/1904.12848 "Unsupervised data augmentation for consistency training") and works for both images and text.
+Here, we will understand the method in the context of images.

 The key idea is to create an augmented version of a unlabeled image using AutoAugment.
 Then, a same <span style="background-color: #e8f5e9;">model</span> is used to predict the label of both these images.
 The <span style="background-color: #ede7f6;">KL-divergence</span> of these two <span style="background-color: #e3f2fd;">predictions</span> is used as a <span style="background-color: #ede7f6;">consistency loss</span>.
-For labeled images, we only calculate the <span style="background-color: #e0f2f1;">cross-entropy loss</span>.
+For labeled images, we only calculate the <span style="background-color: #e0f2f1;">cross-entropy loss</span> and don't calculate any <span style="background-color: #ede7f6;">consistency loss</span>.
 The final loss is a weighted sum of these two loss terms.
 A weight <span style="background-color: #eeeeee;">w(t)</span> is applied to decide how much the consistency loss contributes in the overall loss.

 ![Unsupervised Data Augmentation](/images/ssl-unsupervised-data-augmentation.png){: .align-center}

 ## **3. Hybrid Methods**
+This paradigm combines ideas from previous work such as self-training and consistency regularization along with additional components for performance improvement.

 ### a.
 MixMatch
-This method was proposed by [Berthelot et al.](https://arxiv.org/abs/1905.02249 "Mixmatch: A holistic approach to semi-supervised learning").
+This holistic method was proposed by [Berthelot et al.](https://arxiv.org/abs/1905.02249 "Mixmatch: A holistic approach to semi-supervised learning").

 To understand this method, let's take a walk through each of the steps.